gvwilson/thirdbit/_posts/2014/2014-12-01-goalposts-for-digital-humanities.md

   </li>
 </ul>
 <p>
-  A longer response from <a href="https://twitter.com/FCTweedie">Fiona Tweedie</a>
-  at the University Melbourne
-  is worth quoting in full.
+  A longer response from Fiona Tweedie at the University Melbourne is worth quoting in full.
   She first suggested seeing if the person in question could import and export bibliographic data